-Master gas fuel engine valve
+Master fuel gas engine shut-off valve

-For dual-fuel engines, the IMO IGC and IGF Codes require a master gas fuel engine valve to be installed in the fuel gas feed system, outside of the engine room (see the 'Fuel Gas System' in the MIDS, § 4-32).
-In addition, a manual shut-off valve must be placed upstream of the master gas fuel engine valve.
-Alternatively, the master gas fuel engine valve can be designed with manual override function.
+For dual-fuel engines, the IMO IGC and IGF Codes require a master fuel gas engine shut-off valve to be installed in the fuel gas feed system, outside of the engine room (see the 'Gas Fuel System' in the MIDS, 4-33).
+In addition, a manual shut-off valve must be placed upstream of the master fuel gas engine shut-off valve.
+Alternatively, the master fuel gas engine shut-off valve can be designed with manual override function.